Sallyann Lightbown

 In Sallyanne's words:

 "As a generalist podiatrist working in private practice, I feel embedded within my local community.
-I never know whatrong>In Salt's coming through the door, which is exciting and keeps my skills broad.
+I never know what's coming through the door, which is exciting and keeps my skills broad.
 It's easy to become stuck in a routine, so I enjoy stepping out into new areas of podiatry, where I can explore my own interests.
 I actively connect with other podiatrists and AHPs to prevent me from silo-working.
 The College's Branches are great for networking."

 Sallyanne's experience: